Add Row

 Suggestion 3

 With one of the above options, add 1-4 tablespoons Pumpkin seeds (pepitas), or other seeds.
-These will provide healthy fats which are great for stabilising blood sugar levels, and protein.
+These will provide healthy fats which are great for stabilizing blood sugar levels, and protein.
 Deciding exactly how much to add will depend on what else you include.
 For example there is less protein in seeds than in nut butters so you may want to increase the amount of yogurt to make up for it.

 Use Chia seeds and add extra fiber/bulk which slows digestion, making you feel fuller for longer.